degory/ghul-dev/src/getting-started.md

 ### Other editors

 The [ghūl language extension implementation](https://github.com/degory/ghul-vsce) is currently tightly coupled to the Visual Studio Code extension API.
-However under the hood it is using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) as so could be extended to support other clients.
+However under the hood it is using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) so could be extended to support other clients.
 Feel free to submit a PR.